seajee/gola/README.md

 Conway's Game of Life made with C++ and SDL2

+## Roadmap

+- Load grid from file
+- Dump state to file
+- Text for displaying info

 ## Build

 To build this project you need premake5 and SDL2 installed.